jacobjinkelly/slurm/README.md

 A solution to this would be to clone the entire repo each time a job is launched.
 This would slow down launching a sweep and put unneeded load on the SLURM login node.
-The current solution is to make changes backwards compatible while jobs are in progress if pulling new updates to the repo is required, or simply not pulling new updates.
+Instead, the current solution is to make changes backwards compatible while jobs are in progress if pulling new updates to the repo is required, or simply not pulling new updates until the old jobs are finished.